RSNA organizes data challenges to spur the creation of artificial intelligence (AI) tools for radiology.

 Data challenges engage the radiology community to develop datasets useful for training AI systems to perform clinically relevant tasks.
 Researchers then compete to create applications that perform defined tasks according to specified performance measures.
 The goal of each challenge is to explore and demonstrate the ways AI can benefit radiology and improve patient care.

 These AI data challenges are organized by the RSNA Radiology Informatics Committee.
 Please direct questions about the AI data challenge program to firstname.lastname@example.org.

-For the 2019 challenge, we have assembled a dataset of over 25,000 brain CTs contributed by four research institutions and worked with volunteers from the American Society of Neuroradiology to label them for the presence of five types of intracranial hemorrhages.
-We are now inviting teams of data scientists and radiologists to use this dataset to develop algorithms that can identify and categorize hemorrhages.
+For the 2019 challenge, we assembled a dataset of over 25,000 brain CTs contributed by four research institutions and worked with volunteers from the American Society of Neuroradiology to label them for the presence of five types of intracranial hemorrhages.
+We then invited teams of data scientists and radiologists to use this dataset to develop algorithms that can identify and categorize hemorrhages.

-Kaggle has recognized the RSNA Intracranial Hemorrhage Detection Challenge as a public good and will provide $25,000 in prize money for the winning entries.
+In 2019, Kaggle recognized the RSNA Intracranial Hemorrhage Detection Challenge as a public good and provided $25,000 in prize money for the winning entries.

 Past AI challenges